 There is also a growing selection of classes that focus on you, but where your child is welcome too.
 These include family yoga, mother and baby singing, exercise classes, classical concerts, cinema screenings and personal development classes.
 To find classes, ask other parents or look for adverts in the local newsagents or community centre.

-When a valuable slot of free time comes up, it is very easy to fill it with non-essential activities, such as pottering around in the kitchen or aimlessly surfing the internet.
+When a valuable slot of free time comes up, it is very easy to fill it with non-essential activities, such as pottering around in the kitchen, a spot of laundry or aimlessly surfing the internet.

 Make a list of all the things that you would like to do, how much time each of them requires and whether you can do it with your child, do it while she is asleep, or do it without her.
 That way, when you have free time you can use it to do something you truly enjoy, such as a spinning class, reading a book or having an undisturbed chat with a friend.
 Planning your free time does not necessarily mean you have to be active – being a bit lazy is good sometimes too!

 It is okay just to have a nap, catch up on your TV viewing or simply watch the sun set.
 In this context, planning only means to consciously fill the free time you have with something you enjoy – something that you do just for you to recharge your batteries.
 The same principles also apply to working parents.
 If you commute to work, make the most of the travelling time.
-Instead of grabbing a free paper at the station out of habit, listen to some soothing music or an audio book, read a novel or your copy of Junior, or just spend the time daydreaming.
+Instead of grabbing a free paper at the station out of habit, listen to some soothing music or an audio book, read a novel or browse some articles on Junior, or just spend the time daydreaming.

 The good news is that you do not have to do everything on your own.
-Don’t be shy to ask for help and accept any offers you receive – something a lot of mothers find hard.
+Don’t be shy to ask for help and accept any offers you receive – something a lot of mothers find hard to do.
 Take all the help you can get from your partner and family, be it with paying the bills, running errands, doing the chores or looking after your child.

-If you do not have family nearby, or they are not in a position to offer help, then babysitting circles and skills swaps with friends and neighbours are another way of banking some extra me-time.
+If you do not have family nearby, or they are not in a position to offer help, then babysitting circles and skills swaps with friends, NCT class and neighbours are another way of banking some extra me-time.
 Alternatively, consider paying for help.
-Cleaning, ironing, cooking, DIY and childcare are just a few examples of services that you can buy.
+Cleaning, ironing, cooking, DIY and childcare are just a few examples of services that you can get someone else to do for you.
 No matter where the offer comes from, take it if it would help, and give yourself permission to use the additional time for yourself.
 Don’t feel obliged to do something “useful” – the fun and fanciful things in life are important too.
 This can be a difficult lesson to learn, but will leave you with much more energy.